OlivierSohn/hamazed/BACKLOG.md

 maybe content should not be generic at all.
 Re-evaluate pros/cons for that.

-pro : Instructions for setup drawing in the viewport :
+pro : Instructions for setup drawing in the viewport.
-      that is free for the user (TODO make an app tutorial for that).

 - make a version where we can only move at all times, and not go diagonally.

 - using withAnim requires a bit of thinking, and is not robust because we need to use it